-For instance, the BCA has no requirements regarding access or facilities for people with disabilities in Class 1 buildings.
-However, it requires access and facilities for people with disabilities in certain Class 10a buildings, eg public toilets in parks.
+For instance, the BCA has no requirements regarding access or facilities for people with a disability in Class 1a buildings.
+However, it requires access and facilities for people with a disability in certain Class 1b and Class 10a buildings, eg public toilets in parks, and Class 10b swimming pools.
 These are included in Volume One.